BobbyESP/hackingcrashing/Drive corrupter/readme.txt

+It may corrupt ntfs drives.
-corrupter runs of the logic that it will try to access C:/:$i30:$bitmap
+The corrupter runs of the logic that it will try to access C:/:$i30:$bitmap
 (so far it only works locally, tell me if you find any fixes)